 Terminology/uses of epidemiology and demography; sources/uses of population data; types of epidemiologic studies; risk assessment; common sources of bias in population studies; principles of screening.

-Within their concentration, MPH students are required to complete 16 units (4 courses) of core coursework and 8 units of elective coursework.
+Within their concentration, on-campus MPH students are required to complete 16 units (4 courses) of core coursework and 8 units (on-campus program) or 4 units (online program) of elective coursework.

 Go back to Master’s programs